 8. Extended or Prolonged Intermittent Fasting

 In this type of intermittent fasting, you are fasting for more than 24 hours; you might choose to fast for 48hours or 72 hours.
 It’s not recommended to fast for more than 96 hours at a stretch.
-You should practice this fasting only once a month.
+You should practice extended fasting only once a month.
 It would be advised to consult your doctor and ask for advice on whether you can take up this kind of fasting.

 Keep yourself hydrated with lots of water.
 You can also include herbal tea, green tea, and black coffee.